Mainframe-Archive/mainframe-os/docs/introduction.md

 ## Create a Dapp
 Use [create-mainframe-dapp](create-mainframe-dapp.md) to setup your dapp for easy integration with Mainframe OS.

+>Note: If you try to open your new dapp in a standard browser (e.g. Chrome), you will get the following error: `Error: Cannot find expected mainframe client instance`.
+Dapps that integrate with the Mainframe SDK can only be opened in Mainframe OS.
+See instructions below.

-## Launch your dapp in Mainframe OS
+## Launch your Dapp in Mainframe OS

 Next, __launch Mainframe OS__ and go to the **More** tab and click the **App Development Tool** link.

 #### Create a developer identity
- * choose a name for the identity that you will use to publish dapps under
+ * choose a name for the identity that you will use to publish dapps
  * select **create**

 Once you have created your Developer Identity, click **Add** to